cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 * Observe catheter for:
     * Saline
         * Continuous flow suggests [dural puncture](#adp)
-        Can be confirmed with easy aspiration of CSF.
+        Can be confirmed with:
+            * Easy aspiration of CSF
+            * Testing for presence of glucose
-        * Meniscal drop is not helpful once the dural space has been pressurised (i.e; with saline), and is rarely useful with loss of resistance to air techniques
+        * **Meniscal drop is not helpful** once the dural space has been pressurised (i.e; with saline), and is rarely useful with loss of resistance to air techniques
     * **Blood**
     Indicates cannulation of an epidural vein.
         * Epidural veins can be cannulated during insertion